frederic-perez/AmE-dictionary/data/dictionary.md

 __flameouts__
 __flaming hair__
 __flange__
+__flank speed__ _n_ A nautical term referring to a ship’s true maximum speed but it is not equivalent to the term full speed ahead.
+Usually, flank speed is reserved for situations in which a ship finds itself in imminent danger, such as coming under attack by aircraft. _The submarine accelerated to flank speed._
 __flank<sup>1</sup>__ _n_ :two: The side of an animal or a person between the ribs and hip. :es: costado
 __flank<sup>2</sup>__ _v_
 __flanker__ _n_ (football/rubgy/soccer position)